samifahim07/Best-Classification-Model-Finding-for-Customer-Churn-Prediction/README.md

 ## Author Note

 This project represents my learning journey in Machine Learning and research writing.
 As this is my first research-oriented project and first IEEE-style paper attempt, feedback and suggestions are always appreciated.

+**For a more detailed explanation of this project, please review the accompanying DOCX document.**

+## ⭐ Give a star if you like this project!